 Level four current conveyor macromodels are applicable where non-linear circuit properties have a critical effect on simulation accuracy.
 One extension to the level three CCII+ macromodel, which is necessary to simulate large signal performance correctly, is a circuit extension that handles CCII+ operation at signal levels approaching, and above or below, DC supply voltages.
 An example of a level four CCII+ macromodel is shown in Fig. 5 where the voltage follower output voltage V(n1) is modelled by a tanh limiter function given by where -VMAX and +VMAX represent the CCII+ negative and positive DC supply voltages, and Scale is a scaling factor which determines the degree of limiting at voltages greater than +VMAX or less than -VMAX.
-A suitable value for parameter Scale can be found by simulating the performance of a unity gain CCII+ current amplifier with VMAX kept

-$$V(n1) = P1 \cdot V(Y) \cdot (1.0 - tanh(abs(V(Y)/(Scale \cdot VMAX)))$$ (9)
+$$V(n1) = P1 \cdot V(Y) \cdot (1.0 - tanh(abs(V(Y))/(Scale \cdot VMAX)))$$ (9)